Overview

 | Filtering | useColumnHeaderFilterState · useFilterOptions |

-UI Layer — Pick Your Framework
+UI Layer - Pick Your Design System

 Each UI package is a thin shell (~1,500 lines) that calls the same core logic and renders into native components: